MusicPlayerDaemon/website/content/clients/index.md

 [mpc](mpc/) - a solid, lightweight, simple mpd client, written in C.

+[ps-mpd](https://github.com/insomnimus/ps-mpd) an MPD client as a Powershell (v7+) module, allowing programmatic, structured access to songs, albums and artists as well as playback controls.

 ## Console Clients

 [ncmpc](ncmpc/) - A curses client written in C++.